CSC207-UofT/course-project-bug-makers/phase2/designdocument.md

 information to the user.

 ###### Principle 5: Tolerance for Error
+Currently, MyCourseApp does not have any features that adhere to Principle 5.

+Notes for Future Improvements:
+- Implementation of a confirmation button for adding or making changes to a user’s schedule can prevent users from making any accidental changes
+- In addition, we can implement a rollback or under feature, which would allow users to navigate to a previous state for their saved calendar or schedule
+- In the case that MyCourseApp was unable to save their schedule, we could implement a feature that informs and instructs the user for further steps on what to do

 ###### Principle 6: Low Physical Effort
+The implementation of the navigation bar not only provides easy navigation of MyCourseApp’s website, but it also reduces the amount of repetitive actions.
+This way, users do not need to repeatedly click on the go back button to navigate through the pages that they have previously visited.
+As a result, this minimizes the number of repetitive actions the user has to take to comfortably navigate our website.

 ###### Principle 7: Size and Space for Approach and Use
+Important features such as the search bar or other buttons that allow the user to perform actions through the website are magnified to provide ease of viewing for all users regardless of the user’s body size, posture, or mobility.

+Notes for Future Improvement:
+- Implementation of a feature that allows users to change the size of the buttons would increase the ease of reach and manipulation for a wider range of users

 ***
 ### Target Market Analysis